-Learning web design in 2021 is simpler and faster than ever.
+Learning web design is simpler and faster than ever.

 That doesn’t mean it won’t take a lot of work.
-It just means that it’s a lot easier than it used to be.
+It just means that it’s a lot simpler than it used to be.

 I’m not going to tell you any of that nonsense. (although the jury is still out on those robot overlords…)

 Instead, I’m going to share a simple 5-step process with you.
-This process will get you prepped and ready to start your own web design business in no time at all.
+This process will get you prepped to become a web designer or even start your own web design business in no time at all.

 That is, if you actually follow the process to a T.